MingwangZhong/NCX-mediated-EADs-in-LQT2/rewritten/README.md

 This code is much cleaner.
-For example, all the transitions of RyR from one state to another are handled by a simple function ```number_RyR_transit``` without any cut-off anymore.
+For example, all the transitions of RyR from one state to another are handled by a simple function ```number_RyR_transit``` without any cut-off.
 It produces the same results as the original code.

 **Compile the code**